Tennessene/jDosbox/README.md

 # jDosbox
  Java x86 emulator based on Dosbox.
 This is a fork of revision 808 (the latest revision).
-The original source is at: https://sourceforge.net/projects/jdosbox/
+The original source is at: https://sourceforge.net/projects/jdosbox/.
+All credit goes to James Bryant.
+Thanks for inspiring me with this product James!

 ### Builds